 I can understand and use HTML, CSS, and WordPress PHP.

 I use this knowledge to help inform my designs.
 I do not want to assume what is possible and what is not possible in development, and have that limit my designs.
 I’d rather just know.
-While I did code this website, development is not my strength.
-I am fascinated by it—and enjoy its problem solving nature—but mainly use it for the benefit of my designs, to make communication efficient and productive with developers, and to have fun.
+While I did code this website, development is not my focus.
+I am fascinated by it—and enjoy its problem solving nature—but currently use it for the benefit of my designs, to make communication efficient and productive with developers, and to have fun.

 WordPress is the content management system I know best.